bnkamalesh/webgo/README.md

 }
 ```

-JSON output for error response would like
+JSON output for error response looks like

 ```
 {